 Community College of Denver (CCD) received funds to provide laptops and WiFi hotspots to students with unforeseen needs due to COVID-19.
 Laptops and/or WiFi hotspot distributions are restricted and subject to limitation.
 If a student requests a hotspot, they are able to use the loaner hotspot for the entire semester.
 The hotspots have unlimited data and require a T-Mobile signal in order to function.
 Laptops do not need to be returned to the college.
 The student must be able to pick up the laptop and/or hotspot in person.
 In order to qualify you must meet all of the following qualifications:

-The Community College of Denver (CCD) has a small amount of Federal Supplemental Educational Opportunity Grant (SEOG) funds to provide students with emergency expenses due to COVID-19.
-Eligible expenses include tuition and fees, course materials, technology, transit, food, housing, health care, and childcare.
-Funds are restricted and subject to limitation.
+The Community College of Denver (CCD) has a small amount of Higher Education Emergency Relief Funds (HEERF) to provide students with financial assistance for COVID-19 related Expenses.
+Eligible expenses include course materials, technology, transit, food, housing, health care, and childcare.
+Funds are restricted and subject to limitations.
 Students with financial aid refunds higher than $6,345 for the semester may not be considered.
-Students with COVID-specific refunds of over $6,345 over the course of the 2020-2021 academic year may not be considered.
-Only FAFSA applicants eligible for Title IV federal aid can receive SEOG funds.
-In order to qualify you must meet all of the following qualifications:
+In order to qualify:

-SEOG funds will be distributed through the normal financial aid awarding process, with direct application to tuition and fee balances first.
+Higher Education Emergency Relief Funds (HEERF) will be distributed through the normal financial aid awarding process.
 If applicable, refunds will be delivered through the student’s chosen BankMobile preference.
-Attendance within the current semester is required.
 Refunds can take up to 2.5 weeks for receipt.

 The Emergency Aid Fund is designed to support students’ completing a certificate and/or degree by removing unforeseen & urgent financial obstacles, which if not resolved quickly, could cause students to drop out.